onaio/tally-ho/docs/overview/README.md

 ## Idiosyncracies

-The **tally-system** was built specifical to facilitate result counting in the Libyan Constituent Assembly elections held February 20th 2014.
-The system functionality and the flow used throughout this system is applicable to most elections involving aggregated results and paper ballot counting.
+The **tally-system** was built specifically to facilitate result counting in the Libyan Constituent Assembly elections held February 20th, 2014.
+The system functionality and the flow used throughout the system is applicable to most elections involving aggregated results and paper ballot counting.

-None the less, the system does involve components that are designed to support the idiosyncracies of this particular Libyan election.
+None the less, the system does involve functionality designed to support the idiosyncracies of this particular election.
 The primary idiosyncracies are in:

-1. The granular division of results forms,
+1. The granular division of result forms,
-2. The existence of Womens and "Component Ballots" for minority groups.
+2. The existence of women and minority group ballots.

 ### The Division of Result Forms